patelami3431/intro_to_kNN/README.md

-# kNN_Intro_ML
+# kNN Classification

-## Implemented kNN algorithm in C++ and compared the performance results with equivalent function in R.
+### Implemented kNN algorithm in C++ and compared the performance results with equivalent function in R.

 The k-Nearest Neighbors (kNN) algorithm is a non-parametric supervised learning algorithm, that does not *model* the data but instead it is highly based on the concept of “instance-based” or lazy-learning.